JibbSmart/JoyShockMapper/README.md

 When using the ```AIM``` stick mode, there are a few important commands:

 * **STICK\_SENS** (default 360.0 degrees per second) - How fast does the stick move the camera when tilted fully?
 The default, when calibrated correctly, is 360 degrees per second.
+Assign a second value if you desire a different vertical sensitivity from the horizontal sensitivity.
 * **STICK\_POWER** (default 1.0) - What is the shape of the curve used for converting stick input to camera turn velocity?
 1.0 is a simple linear relationship (half-tilting the stick will turn at half the velocity given by STICK\_SENS), 0.5 for square root, 2.0 for quadratic, etc. Minimum value is 0.0, which means any input beyond STICK\_DEADZONE\_INNER will be treated as a full press as far as STICK\_SENS is concerned.
 * **STICK\_AXIS\_X** and **STICK\_AXIS\_Y** (default STANDARD) - This allows you to invert stick axes if you wish.
 Your options are STANDARD (default) or INVERTED (flip the axis).
 * **STICK\_ACCELERATION\_RATE** (default 0.0 multiplier increase per second) - When the stick is pressed fully, this option allows you to increase the camera turning velocity over time.
 The unit for this setting is a multiplier for STICK\_SENS per second.
 For example, 2.0 with a STICK\_SENS of 100 will cause the camera turn rate to accelerate from 100 degrees per second to 300 degrees per second over 1 second.